AXErunners/docs/introduction/features.rst

 =================

-**DGW** or *Dark Gravity Wave* is an open source difficulty-adjusting algorithm for Bitcoin-based cryptocurrencies that was first used in Axe and has since appeared in other digital currencies.
-DGW was authored by Evan Duffield, the developer and creator of Axe, as a response to a time-warp exploit found in *Kimoto's Gravity Well*.
+**DGW** or *Dark Gravity Wave* is an open source difficulty-adjusting algorithm for Bitcoin-based cryptocurrencies that was first used in Dash and has since appeared in other digital currencies.
+DGW was authored by Evan Duffield, the developer and creator of Dash, as a response to a time-warp exploit found in *Kimoto's Gravity Well*.
 In concept, DGW is similar to the Kimoto Gravity Well, adjusting the difficulty levels every block (instead of every 2016 blocks like Bitcoin) based on